-CMN is conducting research about these newly freed slaves who labored as sharecroppers at Fort Hill during the Reconstruction era.
+CMN is conducting research about these newly freed enslaved persons who labored as sharecroppers at Fort Hill during the Reconstruction era.
 We are also seeking details about their enslavement during the antebellum period and their descendants.
 Additionally, CMN will investigate the roles of Thomas Green Clemson and his agent for the sharecropping enterprise at Fort Hill.

 Generation III: Convict Laborers

 CMN seeks to confirm the identity of all of the men and boys who were listed in the registers of convict laborers assigned to Clemson College and determine which of them actually worked on the convict detail at the institution.
 We are also documenting their contributions to the building and maintenance of the College.
 Additionally, we seek to provide insights into the lives of the men and boys before, during, and after incarceration, as well as identify their descendants.

-Image: Page one of the first register listing the names of men and boys assigned to the Clemson College convict detail in August of 1890 (Source: South Carolina State Archive).
+Image: Page one of the first register listing the names of men and boys assigned to the Clemson College convict detail in August of 1890 (Source: South Carolina Department of Archives & History, Columbia, SC).

 Generation IV: Wage Workers